 - That’s why the tour may lose part of the “thrill” as it is not as adventurous as some hope for.
 The visit is quite organized and visitors cannot walk around and explore the site freely.

-- Visitors can walk on the island, however, the walking paths only cover a part of the site and you only get to see many of the abandoned buildings from afar.
+- Visiting time was too short.
+Visitors can walk on the island, however, the walking paths only cover a part of the site and you only get to see many of the abandoned buildings from afar.
 In other words, you don’t get to actually “enter” the site and you will probably get to be on the island for about half an hour, and look at it from certain angles due to the restriction of the walking paths.

 There are a few places in Nagasaki: the Nagasaki Atomic Bomb Museum documents the horrible atomic bomb attack of the city during World War II, and Mt.
 Inasayama Observatory offers one of the best night views in the country.
 Gunkanjima is simply one of the city’s must-sees among these attractions because of its popularity and uniqueness.